 Please leave shows you aren't ready to sign up for blank.

 We will get back to you once we have set your performance date.
-Please note that we will not accept usher requests for As You Like It until the venue has been announced.

 Actors' Shakespeare Project welcomes those of all backgrounds to join in our mission of bringing Shakespeare's words into the voices, bodies and imaginations of our community.